 6. For obligations requiring technical assistance and capacity building under paragraph 11(iii), each developing country or least-developed country Member, including low-income economies in transition, shall detail its requests for technical assistance and capacity building and enter into discussions with developed Members and other donors, including relevant international organizations as appropriate and to the extent feasible within their organizational mandates.
-On this basis, capacity building plans shall be prepared and notified by the developed Members and other donors, including relevant to paragraph 7 below.
-On request, developed Members and other donors, including relevant international organizations as appropriate and to the extent feasible within their organization of the extent feasible within their organizational mandates, shall assist Members in this exercise of preparing capacity-building plans in accordance with the provisions of paragraphs 7 to 9, 21, 24 and 25.
+On this basis, capacity building plans shall be prepared and notified by the developing or least-developed Member concerned pursuant to paragraph 7 below.
+On request, developed Members and other donors, including relevant international organizations as appropriate and to the extent feasible within their organizational mandates, shall assist Members in this exercise of preparing capacity-building plans in accordance with the provisions of paragraphs 7 to 9, 21, 24 and 25.
 Developing and least-developed Members, including low-income economies in transition, shall commence the preparation of their respective capacity-building plans no later than [X] months from the start of receipt of support for such preparation from developed Members and other donors.

-32 Relevant international organisations as referred to in Annex D of the July framework, including the IMF, OECD, UNCTAD, WCO and the World Bank.
+$^{^{31}}$ Relevant international organisations as referred to in Annex D of the July framework, including the IMF, OECD, UNCTAD, WCO and the World Bank.